We Are Open!

 About the Sensei

-In addition to his training in aikido Jamsek Sensei trains in shinkage (Yagyu Shinkage Ryu Heihou, a form of kenjutsu originating in the sixteenth century) under the direction of Yagyu Nobuhara and now Yagyu Koichi Sensei.
+In addition to his training in aikido Jamsek Sensei trains in shinkage (Yagyu Shinkage Ryu Heihou, a form of kenjutsu originating in the sixteenth century) under the direction of the late Yagyu Nobuhara and now Yagyu Koichi Sensei.
 Jamsek Sensei has also studied Western fencing.
 Read more.